Portfolio landlord

 The tax interaction

-The portfolio landlord classification is a mortgage underwriting concept, not a tax category.
-However, the two are closely connected in practice.
-The Section 24 mortgage interest restriction, which applies to individual landlords but not to limited companies, is one of the primary tax drivers behind the shift towards limited company ownership for landlords crossing the portfolio landlord threshold.
-Under Section 24, individual landlords can claim only basic-rate tax relief on mortgage interest rather than deducting it in full against rental income.
-For higher-rate taxpayers with large mortgaged portfolios, this materially reduces the after-tax return compared with a limited company structure.
+The portfolio landlord classification is a mortgage underwriting concept, not a tax category, but the two are closely connected in practice.
+The Section 24 mortgage interest restriction, which applies to individual landlords but not to companies, is one of the primary tax drivers behind the shift towards limited company ownership as landlords cross the threshold.
+Under Section 24, individual landlords claim only basic-rate relief on mortgage interest rather than deducting it in full, which materially reduces the after-tax return for higher-rate taxpayers with large mortgaged portfolios.
+Many portfolio landlords therefore hold property through a company; see whether forming a limited company makes sense for the SPV structure, Corporation Tax and the Section 24 interaction, bearing in mind that incorporating an existing portfolio carries Stamp Duty Land Tax and Capital Gains Tax implications.

 Documentation requirements